The Truth About Valentine's Day: Lupercalia, Saint Valentine, And Beyond

 The truth about Valentine's Day and its costs

 The average Valentine’s Day costs around $512, which can include popular gifts like a fancy dinner for two people, 12 red roses, chocolate, and jewelry.
 Take out the fancy dinner, and the cost averages around $147.
-While money is no indication of how much you love your partner, clearly Americans feel that they need to dish out more money for their significant other on February 14.
+While money is no indication of how much you love your partner, many individuals might feel that they need to dish out more money for their significant other on February 14.

 Valentine’s Day in the modern world